Still using Amazon? Stop! Here are some great reasons to shop small, now and always!

 4. Get more personalised customer service

 Since you’re supporting a small business owner’s hopes and dreams, they’ve very likely to be grateful to you for doing so.
 And that gratitude is expressed through excellent customer service.
-Whether it’s remembering how you take your tea at the local cafe, or aiming to create the perfect bouquet for your taste at the corner flower shop, when you’re in direct contact with local people, they’ve much more likely to pay attention to you and your needs.
+Whether it’s remembering how you take your tea at the local cafe, knowing that you’re vegan, or aiming to create the perfect bouquet for your taste at the corner flower shop, when you’re in direct contact with local people, they’ve much more likely to pay attention to you and your needs.

 Plus: the close, personal relationships created between customers and those that work in independent business frequently go beyond just purchases — they can become downright familial.
 That’s definitely one of the best reasons to shop small!